 - Loss of muscle or appetite due to certain illnesses and their treatments.

-When asking “why are anabolic steroids illegal?”, people are often told that they are addictive.
+When asking “why are anabolics illegal?”, people are often told that they are addictive.
 Though this is certainly true, those who advocate legal steroid use claim that anything can be addictive, whether it’s food, gambling, drugs, alcohol, or even sex.
-Some view the legal status of steroids as an infringement of their basic rights and ask government officials why alcohol, which kills hundreds of thousands of people each year, is still perfectly legal, while steroids are not.
+Some view the legal status as an infringement of their basic rights and ask government officials why alcohol, which kills hundreds of thousands of people each year, is still perfectly legal, while they are not.

 Potential Side Effects

-Many of the products people use on a daily basis carry with them the risk of significant side effects, and anabolic steroids are no different.
+Many of the products people use on a daily basis carry with them the risk of significant side effects, and anabolics are no different.
 Some of the side effects include:

 - Infertility and impotence, especially in men